ICanBoogie/ICanBoogie/README.md

 ### Dependency injection

-The [Prototype package][] allows methods to be defined at runtime, and since getters and setters are methods as well, this feature in often used as a mean to inject dependencies.
+[icanboogie/prototype][] allows methods to be defined at runtime, and since getters and setters are methods as well, this feature in often used as a mean to inject dependencies.
 What's great about it is that dependencies are only _injected_ when they are required, not when to instance is created.